-A key component of the ABSI project is to involve stakeholders in a meaningful consensus building process for development of an ecosystem-based oyster management and restoration plan.
-This is accomplished through the CAB, assembled by ABSI and tasked with providing input into that initiative.
-The 22 members of the CAB include local government officials as well as representatives from the seafood industry, commercial and recreational fishing industry and environmental groups.
+A key component of the ABSI project is to involve stakeholders in a meaningful consensus building process for development of an ecosystem-based restoration and management plan.
+This is accomplished through the CAB, assembled by ABSI, and tasked with providing input into that initiative.
+The 21 members of the CAB include local government officials as well as representatives from the seafood industry, commercial and recreational fishing industry and environmental groups.